The 5-Minute Audit: How to Self-Score Any Tender Answer

 - Open with behaviour, close with assurance.

-- Anchor one metric (time, source, place).
+- Anchor one credible metric (time + source).

 - Add one mini-example (issue → action → effect → assurance).